rpgreview/papersandpaychecks/pnp.md

 ## 2.7 Special Equipment

 Normal equipment gives expected functionality and benefits, often with game system abstractions that match normal expectations of the equipment in question.
 "Special equipment" provides benefits that outside of this range.
 As a result they are incredible rare and expensive and should be treated like exotic 'magic items'.
 Why is this so?
-Because they *are* actually characters, like the "Monsters" in section 3.8, sapient spirits entrapped in prosaic items.
-As a result, they have intellectual characteristics and psychological dispositions, and will whisper suggestions in the minds of their holders.
+Because they *are* actually characters, like the "Monsters" in section 3.8, sapient spirits entrapped in prosaic items, although they are quite powerful in comparison and unlike the 'monsters', they are not directly malicious towards humans but rather are exasperated by their their moral failings and will frustrate such plans.

+As a result, special equipment has intellectual characteristics and psychological dispositions, and will whisper suggestions in the minds of their holders.
+They also have critical triggers when characters ignore these warnings, at which point they will seek to take control of the trangressor using psychic combat and possess the character.
+They surprisingly respect character integrity however, and this is short-term and will release their control once the dangerous period is over.

 **Armani Suit of Integrity**

-INT 11 (+0), WIS 16 (+2), CHA 18 (+4), E+2 N+1 F+3 P+1 (Champion)
+INT 18 (+4), WIS 22 (+6), CHA 26 (+8), E+3 N+2 F+4 P+2 (Champion)

 At first sight this appears to be a rather scintillating version of Orator's Attire (2.6, clothing), indeed, it does provide a +3 to Inspire.
 In addition however it provides an automatical Intellect Fortress (1.7, perks) without the spoken invocation simply by being in the presence of one so attired.
 It also provides +2 CHA to the wearer.
 However, the Suit of Integrity is also determined that the wearer lives up to their inspiring charisma as will make suggestions of honesty to the wearer.
 It will attempt a psychological attack against the wearer if they lie outright, and will darken when the character attempt to weasel their way out of a situation by being not-quite-honest.
 ENC 1, costs $4000